Who is Sonic Escape?

 They met at The Juilliard School.
 A love of blading the streets of New York (and a spring break in Ireland) forged a romance powered by fun.
 But playing the flute & violin together?
 No way!
 Too shrill, hard to tune.
 Temptation kicked in, though, and Shawn and Maria gave it a go.
 Tuning took 2 years; matching breath & bow took even longer.
 Composing music that amplifies the virtuosity, range and emotion of the flute & violin – that’s when the real fun began.
 They knew they’d arrived when an audience exclaimed, “Hurry, lock the doors!
 Don’t let them leave!!”

 Performing arts centers such as Lincoln Center (NYC), Chautauqua Institution (Chautauqua, NY), Irish Arts Center (NYC), Oxnard Performing Arts & Convention Center (Oxnard, CA) and the Imperial Theatre (Sarnia, ON) have provided formidable stages for Sonic Escape’s larger-than-life sounds and moves.
 Concerts and workshops at the University of Missouri (St. Louis, MO), University of Wisconsin (Whitewater, WI), Penn State (Erie, PA), Hofstra University (Hempstead, NY) and The Juilliard School (NYC) have enabled them to share with audiences and students alike!
 Then there’s festivals… whether thousands camp without running water or gather in idyllic town squares, Sonic Escape loves them all and has performed at the Summer Arts Festival (Huntington, NY), Blue Skies Music Festival (Clarendon, ON), Elora Festival (Elora, ON) and Cherry Blossom Festival (Philadelphia, PA).
-Lastly, Canada Council for the Arts, Chamber Music America and the Puffin Foundation have generously funded Sonic Escape’s compositions, travels, and the creation of a 5-day community residency.
+Lastly, Canada Council for the Arts, Ontario Arts Council, Chamber Music America and the Puffin Foundation have generously funded Sonic Escape’s compositions, travels, and the creation of a 5-day community residency.
 So look out!
 When you see that green minivan rolling into town, make way for the 2 nomads (and maybe even 2 traveling cats) that are Sonic Escape: good times and superb music are sure to follow!

 Where is Sonic Escape?